2016 has been a great year for email in general, but the Travel & Leisure industry’s email performance really kicked off.

 We all know that the Travel & Leisure industry is an extremely competitive market, especially for booking comparison websites.
 To make a lasting impression and differentiate themselves from the competition, sister companies Reservation Desk and Reservation Counter adopted a First-Person Marketing approach.

-They also tested what type of email design works better to convey that information, making sure they maximise engagement.
+They also tested what type of email design works better to convey that information, making sure they maximize engagement.